Large finite group actions on surfaces: Hurwitz groups, maximal reducible and maximal handlebody groups, bounding and non-bounding actions

 Since the reducible $\Bbb S_4$-action associated to a surjection $(2,2,2,3) \to \Bbb S_4$ is also a subgroup of the action of $\Bbb S_4 \times \Z_2$, this gives another proof of Proposition 1 (however, in contrast to Proposition 1, we are sure here that this does not realize Klein's quartic).

-For a description of the bounding and nonbounding finite group actions on a surface of genus 2, see [WZ]; for $g = 2$, no irreducible action bounds, and the largest bounding action (extending to a handlebody) is by the smallest maximal handlebody group $\Bbb D_6$.
+A description of the bounding and nonbounding finite group actions on a surface of genus 2 is given in [WZ]; for $g = 2$, no irreducible action bounds, and the largest bounding action (extending to a handlebody) is by the smallest maximal handlebody group $\Bbb D_6$.

+The situation for large group-actions on surfaces of genus 3 can be subsumed as follows (see [Z7] for some more details, and [B] for a description of the groups $D_{2,8,5}$ and $D_{2,12,5}$).

+{\bf Theorem 7.} {\sl The bounding and non-bounding finite group-actions on a surface of genus 3, of order $\ge 24$, are the following.